-Key Finding 7: Over Half of Companies Monitor Suppliers, albeit with Inconsistent Approaches
+Key Finding 6: Over Half of Companies Monitor Suppliers Using a Mix of Approaches

 Implementing effective monitoring and verification systems enables companies to assess risk and performance relative to supply chain goals, maintaining transparency, and evaluating and demonstrating progress over time.
-Monitoring commitment implementation and outcomes may be required at the level of production units, sourcing areas, and/or suppliers' management systems.
+Monitoring commitment implementation and outcomes may be required at the level of production units, sourcing areas, and/or suppliers' management systems.27

-Out of the 69 companies reviewed, 39 reported monitoring supplier and/or supply chain operations for environmental and social impacts (Figure 2).
-The largest portion of companies (18) were using supplier surveys or audits to monitor their supply chain, with a considerable number (11) using geospatial monitoring tools to monitor forest conditions at the source of production.
-Five companies were using a ground-based monitoring approach (e.g., in person visits) and five companies did not specify their approaches.
+Out of the 65 companies reviewed, 41 reported monitoring supplier and/or supply chain operations for environmental and social impacts (Figure 2).
+The largest portion of companies (15) were using supplier surveys or audits to monitor their supply chain (including those facilitated by a certification standard), with a considerable number (12) using geospatial monitoring tools to monitor forest conditions at the source of production.
+Four companies were using a ground-based monitoring approach (e.g., in person visits) and six companies did not specify their approaches.
+Many companies also disclosed sourcing cocoa through certification standards, which regularly monitor the cocoa farmers that they certify to assess their compliance with environmental and social criteria.
+Out of the companies reviewed, 15 reported sourcing cocoa through the Rainforest Alliance certification standards, which monitors companies through regular and comprehensive auditing procedures and enhanced traceability measures.

-&lt;sup>27 Accountability Framework.
+27 Accountability Framework.
 "Operational Guidance on Monitoring and Verification." accountability-framework.org/operational-guidance/monitoring-andverification/